expo/expo/docs/versions/unversioned/guides/splash-screens.md

 - On iOS, you can set [ios.splash.tabletImage](configuration.html#tabletimage) if you would like to have a different splash image on iPads.
 - On Android, you can set splash images for [different device DPIs](configuration.html#ldpi), from `ldpi` to `xxxhdpi`.

-### Using `AppLoading`
+### Using `AppLoading` and/or `SplashScreen`

 As long as `AppLoading` is the only component rendered in your application, your splash screen will remain visible.
 We recommend using `AppLoading` while caching assets or fetching any data from `AsyncStorage` to set the app up.
+However, if you want to control the moment of splash screen visibility change use `SplashScreen`.

-[Read more about AppLoading](../sdk/app-loading.html).
+Read more about [AppLoading](../sdk/app-loading.html) and [SplashScreen](../sdk/splash-screen.html).

 ### Differences between environments